You are here

 Her first book, Havana USA: Cuban Exiles and Cuban Americans in South Florida, examined the migration of Cubans to the United States after the Castro revolution.
 The book examines how these Cold war migrants-became a powerful economic and political presence in the United States, influencing foreign policy and electoral outcomes, reshaping the cultural landscape of the South, and ultimately reinterpreting what it means to assimilate.

-A co-edited anthology (with Maddalena Marinari and Madeline Hsu), A Nation of Immigrants Reconsidered: U.S. Society in an Age of Restriction, 1924-1965 is in production at the University of Illinois Press and will be published in the fall of 2018.
+She is co-editor (with Maddalena Marinari and Madeline Hsu) of A Nation of Immigrants Reconsidered: U.S. Society in an Age of Restriction, 1924-1965.

 Garcia is currently completing a book on the environmental origins of refugee migrations—the so-called “climate refugees”.